spotinst/help/src/docs/spot-pc/features/concepts/avd-primer.md

 Examples of this shifting responsibility include:
 * VM Images
   * Spot PC includes end-to-end image lifecycle management functionality.
 This automates much of the back-end complexity and prerequisites required to user an image based VM management approach.
 This approach is also a requirement to support some of the advanced optimization and business continuity functionality found elsewhere in Spot PC.
 This functionality automates the tactical tasks and allows the admin to simply pick a source image, connect to a temporary VM to configure the image, one-click sys-prep and finalization of the image.
-Spot PC also handles distributing the image to appropriate Azure regions, removing up the temporary VM resources,  applying the image to host VMs and automating the deployment and availability fo the new image to test and production users.
+Spot PC also handles distributing the image to appropriate Azure regions, removing up the temporary VM resources,  applying the image to host VMs and automating the deployment and availability of the new image to test and production users.
 * Desktop Applications
   * The selection, install and configuration of desktop applications remains the responsibility of you, the IT team.
 Spot PC functionality for one-click remote access to all VMs and the Image management feature greatly simplify and automate the delivery of this IT function.
 * Desktop and Streaming Apps